Etheryte/right-click-opens-link-in-a-background-tab/README.md

-# Right Click Opens Link in a New Background Tab
+# Right Click Opens Link in a Background Tab

 A Google Chrome extension that makes right clicking on links open them in a new background tab.